 Anyone that knows anything about recording music knows that the foundation of every recording pretty much ever made at this point is a solid drum track.
 If the drummer can’t lay something down, either live with his band or as a foundation track, the song will only go so far.

 Bonham’s ability to actually take a complex beat and get it down on tape still needs to be highlighted.
 This compilation of his isolated studio drum tracks from a variety of Led Zeppelin classics it’s basically a perfect drum accompaniment video, something you could practice along to.
 Or just put it on your headphones, crank it up, and air drum along with the master.

-It’s cool that his son is carrying the torch, too, and of course we’ll be waiting with official panic and anxiety should the Led Zeppelin gang decide to officially reunite again at some point.
+It’s cool that his son is carrying the torch, too, and of course we’ll be waiting with official excitement and jubilation should the Led Zeppelin gang decide to officially reunite again at some point.